hdathert/ser315_Group_Project_Template/deliverables/_deliverables_instructions.md

 it to (the default is the same folder the `.md` file is in), and click `Export`.

+> **NOTE**: IDEA's exporter is theme dependant, meaning the look of the
+> exported PDF will change based on your theme.
+It is suggested for the best
+> look to change your IDEs theme to a 'light mode' theme of some kind before
+> exporting!

 ![IDEA Save MD](/img_resources/InstructionImages/pdf-idea-save.png)

 That will save the PDF for you!
 Unlike the VSCode extension, this